Tuberculosis

 What Is Tuberculosis?

 Tuberculosis (too-bur-kyuh-LOW-sis) was one of the worst diseases of the 19th century.
 It became much rarer as living conditions and medical care got better in the United States.
-But it's making a comeback today, particularly among the homeless, those in prison, and people whose immune systems are weakened (for instance, from HIV infection).
+But it's making a comeback today, especially among people in crowded living situations (like shelters or prisons), people who travel to areas of the world with many cases of TB, and people whose immune systems are weakened (for instance, from HIV infection).

 Is Tuberculosis Contagious?

 Yes.
-When someone with untreated TB coughs or sneezes, it sends droplets with the bacteria into the air.
-Inhaling these infected droplets is the usual way a person gets TB.
+When someone with untreated TB coughs, sneezes, speaks, or sings, droplets with the bacteria go into the air.
+Inhaling these infected droplets is how a person gets TB.
+The disease is most likely to spread in indoor spaces where people are close to each other.

-But not everyone who inhales infected droplets will get sick.
+Not everyone who gets infected gets sick.
 That's why doctors categorize TB as either:

-or - TB disease: This is when people with M. tuberculosis bacteria become sick and have symptoms.
-Sometimes it can happen if a latent TB infection was not treated.
+- TB disease.
+This is when people infected with TB bacteria become sick and have symptoms.
 They can spread TB to others.

 What Are the Signs & Symptoms of Tuberculosis?